Angular pair-of-pants decompositions of complex varieties: Introduction

 \subsection{Leitfaden}

-We start the paper by reviewing several concepts from algebraic topology, see \Cref{sec:TopologicalPreliminaries}.
+We start the paper by reviewing several concepts from algebraic topology, see Section \ref{sec:TopologicalPreliminaries}.
 This contains a discussion of McCord's theorem and the Smale Vietoris theorem, which allow us to deduce global homotopy equivalences from local homotopy equivalences.
 We then discuss diagrams of spaces and homotopy colimits.

-In \Cref{sec:Tropical}, we review several concepts from logarithmic geometry and tropical geometry.
-We also define the notion of a torically hyperbolic variety in \Cref{sec:ToricSemstableDegenerations}.
-In \Cref{sec:ConstructionToricDegenerations}, we recall how tropical geometry can be used to construct semistable degenerations.
+In Section \ref{sec:Tropical}, we review several concepts from logarithmic geometry and tropical geometry.
+We also define the notion of a torically hyperbolic variety in Section \ref{sec:ToricSemstableDegenerations}.
+In Section \ref{sec:ConstructionToricDegenerations}, we recall how tropical geometry can be used to construct semistable degenerations.

-The main technical heart of the paper lies in \Cref{sec:AngleSets}, where we prove that essential projective hyperplane complements are homotopy equivalent to their angle sets.
+The main technical heart of the paper lies in Section \ref{sec:AngleSets}, where we prove that essential projective hyperplane complements are homotopy equivalent to their angle sets.
 We also show how the angle map continues to give a homotopy equivalence for Kummer coverings of affine linear spaces.
-In \Cref{sec:GluingAngleSets}, we discuss how to extend the angle map, how to interpret the angle set of an initial degeneration in terms of the completed angle set, and how to glue angle sets theoretically.
-In \Cref{sec:GluingInPractice}, we then make these gluing maps at boundary strata explicit for complete intersections.
+In Section \ref{sec:GluingAngleSets}, we discuss how to extend the angle map, how to interpret the angle set of an initial degeneration in terms of the completed angle set, and how to glue angle sets theoretically.
+In Section \ref{sec:GluingInPractice}, we then make these gluing maps at boundary strata explicit for complete intersections.
 To that end, we focus on a special type of hyperplane complement: the ones where $\mathbb{P}^{n}$ gives an snc-compactifying variety.
 Here we prove that the extended angle map gives a homotopy equivalence, and we recall a result by Sottile and Nisse on explicit completed angle sets for the building blocks of these.
 Moreover, we show that arbitrary complete intersections in $\mathbb{P}^{n}$ admit suitable toric degenerations.
 We finish the paper with an explicit example, and a set of future directions.